 - Once the dough forms, lower the speed setting and allow the dough to knead until smooth and elastic (this can take up to 10 minutes).
 The dough should not be sticky or too dry.
 It should release from the sides of the bowl.

 - Place in a lightly greased bowl and cover with a linen cloth or plastic wrap.
 Let rise in a warm place (75-78° is ideal) for 1 hour or until the dough has doubled in size.

 - After the dough is finished proofing, divide the dough in half.

-- Roll each portion into a long rectangle using a rolling pin.
-Spread the ⅓ cup butter evenly on each rectangle, leaving a 1-inch border.
+- Spread HALF of the ⅓ cup butter evenly on the rectangle, leaving a 1-inch border.

-- In a small bowl, combine the sugar and cinnamon and sprinkle evenly over the butter on each dough rectangle.
+- In a small bowl, combine the sugar and cinnamon and sprinkle HALF the amount evenly over the butter.

-- There are multiple ways to form the dough ring, I rolled up each dough rectangle, starting at the long side.
-Place one dough roll seam side down on a sheet lined with parchment.
-Repeat with the second roll.
-Pinch the tops together, and twist the dough logs over each other to give a braided look.
+- Next, form the cake.
+Place the dough rolls seam side down on a sheet lined with parchment.
+Pinch one of the ends together, and twist the dough logs over each other to give a braided look.
 Bring the other ends around together to form a ring, ensuring to make a good seal at the seam.

 - Cover and let rise in a warm place again, 20 to 30 minutes or until doubled in size.

 - Bake for 25 to 35 minutes or until golden.